retifrav/rclone-rc-web-gui/README.md

 ### Use-case

-I have a remote seedbox and a local media server (*running on Raspberry Pi*).
-Naturally, I need to transfer files from seedbox to media server (*via SFTP*).
-And `rclone` is perfect for that (*thanks to its `rc` mode*), it only needs to have some remote GUI, so I could conveniently control it from my computers/tablets/smartphones.
+I have a remote seedbox and a local media server (*running on Raspberry Pi*), and I need to transfer files from seedbox to media server (*via SFTP*).
+And `rclone` is perfect for that, thanks to its `rc` mode, it only needs to have some remote GUI, so I could conveniently control it from my computers/tablets/smartphones.

-More details in my [blog post](https://retifrav.github.io/blog/2019/12/26/appletv-kodi-network-share/#downloading-new-files).
+More details about the use-case are in [this article](https://retifrav.github.io/blog/2019/12/26/appletv-kodi-network-share/#downloading-new-files).

 ### Comparison with rclone-webui-react

 This project is inspired by another web-based GUI for `rclone rc` - [rclone-webui-react](https://github.com/rclone/rclone-webui-react), which provides a very good and nice-looking GUI - big thanks to its creator.
-But I was not entirely happy with it, as it has (*or at least had back in March 2020*) several inconveniences:
+But I was not entirely happy with it, as it has (*or at least it had back in March 2020*) several inconveniences:

-- no queue, so all the transfers go in parallel
+- no queue, so all the transfers go in parallel;
-- no way to cancel a transfer
+- no way to cancel a transfer;
-- the GUI feels a bit overloaded and has several non-functioning controls
+- the GUI feels a bit overloaded and has several non-functioning controls;
-- transfers list has no sorting, so its elements "jump" from position to position on every view update
+- transfers list has no sorting, so its elements "jump" one position to another on every view update.

 So my goal was to improve these points.
 Although cancelling a transfer turned out to be the [issue](https://github.com/retifrav/rclone-rc-web-gui/issues/4) that originates in the `rclone` itself.

-At the same time, the nice-looking part has the lowest priority for me, so expect the GUI to be very basic.
+At the same time, the nice-looking part had the lowest priority for me, so expect the GUI to be very basic.

 ## How to use it